We anticipate a decision from the government on the future of council services in Hampshire in March.

 Timescale for proposal and change

-Following the government's consultation, we anticipate it will announce its final decision early next year.
+Following the government's consultation, we anticipate it will announce its final decision in spring 2026.

 There would then be shadow elections in 2027, with the new councils formally coming into effect in April 2028.